NATIONAL TEAMS - FRIENDLIES - all results

 AFRICA CUP 2017 QUALIFIERS

-Tanzania has appointed former international Charles Boniface Mkwasa as interim coach to replace sacked Dutchman Mart Noorj.
+Tanzania has appointed former international Charles Boniface Mkwasa as interim coach to replace the sacked Dutchman Mart Noorj.

 The Tanzania Football Federation (TFF) President Jamal Malinzi said Mkwasa would be assisted by Zanzibar coach Hemed Morocco.